Lukas-Stuehrk/XMLHTTPRequest/README.md

 In iOS 7, Apple introduced the possibility to [execute JavaScript via the JavaScriptCore JavaScript engine] (http://nshipster.com/javascriptcore/).
 Unfortunately, JavaScriptCore is missing some objects and functions a JavaScript environment of a browser would have.
-Especially the `XMLHTTPRequest` (see the [Mozilla documentation] (https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) object needed for AJAX reqeuests is not provided by JavaScriptCore.
+Especially the `XMLHttpRequest` (see the [Mozilla documentation] (https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) object needed for AJAX requests is not provided by JavaScriptCore.
 This library implements this missing object, so it is possible to use JavaScript libraries which were originally developed for in-browser use in your Objective-C (or Swift) application without the need to use a hidden WebView.

 ## Provided functions
-This library tries to implement the full XMLHTTPRequest specification.
-Curently not all funcionality is implemented yet.
+This library tries to implement the full XMLHttpRequest specification.
+Currently not all functionality is implemented yet.
 The current limitations are:

 * Synchronous calls are not supported.
 * The `onload` and `onerror` callbacks are currently not supported.